Streaming video genres

-Remember that in this class we are defining vlogs loosely: they are videos produced by independent creators who include themselves as a central character.
+YouTube and Vimeo house many, many different types of videos.
+In this class we focus on a genre that is sometimes called vlogs: videos produced by independent creators who include themselves as a central character.

 The narration is simply the text that you will deliver to the camera, with (optional) notes about any visuals or graphics that will appear while you are speaking particular lines.
 Note that it usually takes about two minutes to deliver one double-spaced, typed page.
 Your script for the video, therefore, should be 1.5 to 2.5 pages long.

 Note also that you should not read the printed document while you are on camera!
 Instead, you should memorize the text.
 Your on-camera delivery doesn’t have to be word-for-word from the narration, but it should be fluid and coherent.

 People have asked for an example, so I have posted here the first draft of a vlog episode called Racism Ended When.
 From here my project evolved in very different directions, and eventually resulted in a video that I submitted to In Media Res.

 For your assignment this semester, remember three important points about this example: